ajturner/arcgis-ruby/README.md

 ### Testing

 arcgis-ruby uses RSpec for tests.
-To run, just run:
+First copy @config.yml.example@ to @config.yml@ and modify the username and password.
+Then from the command line run:

     $ rspec